• Blog Content

 About Burns and This Blog

-I joke at times that I am “paid to play” and am grateful to make a living having fun in the technology space.
-So if you are still interested, please dive in and see what is here.
+I sometimes joke that I am “paid to play,” and I am genuinely grateful to make a living working in technology.

 Recent Posts